 6. Building Relationships

-Connecting with other websites and businesses in your industry is mutually beneficial.
+Building connections with other websites and businesses in your industry can be mutually beneficial.

-When you reach out to other websites in an attempt to obtain a link, you can succeed only if your approach is genuine and personalized.
+If you aim to secure a link from other websites, your success depends on how authentic and personalized your outreach approach is.
 This means that you should first understand their target visitors, what they’re interested in, and their pain points, and learn to speak their language.